 - Fully automatic test-sequence

-The force-current characteristic curve is predominantly tested for proportional magnets and provides information as to whether the actuator is applying the required force inside a current range at a defined armature position.
+The force-current characteristic curve is predominantly tested for proportional solenoids and provides information as to whether the actuator is applying the required force inside a current range at a defined armature position.
 The ideal characteristic curve has a linear relationship between force and current around the operating point.

 A special compression test is performed for testing the indention resistance of cable insulation according to automobile specifications.
 The cable is placed on a fixing and loaded with a defined blade.
 The electrical contact between the blade and the cable strand is measured and then assigned in the force-travel curve displayed by testXpert.